Siyolise21/Web-Development-POE/README.md

 # Web-Development-POE
-Copy the masinyusaneWeb folder to desktop in order to run it on your browser.
+Copy the ImprovedmasinyusaneWeb.zip folder to desktop in order to run it on your browser.
 It will not function if opened straight from GitHub.

 References:
 • http://www.masinyusane.org